 Most harm reduction programmes include a socio-sanitary service that offers preventive educational interventions, overdose prevention activities, sterile injecting material, testing for drug-related infections, vaccination against hepatitis A and B virus infections and emergency care and assistance to injecting drug users who are not usually in contact with any assistance intervention.
-In 2013 the needle and syringe programmes distributed more than 2.7 million syringes.
-Twelve facilities for supervised drug consumption were available in the Autonomous Communities of Catalonia and the Basque country.
+In 2013 the needle and syringe programmes distributed more than 2.7 million syringes, continuing a declining trend since 2005.
+The drop in the number of distributed syringes is mainly due to a reduction in the number of people who inject drugs in Spain.
+Twelve facilities for supervised drug consumption were available in the autonomous communities of Catalonia and the Basque Country.
 In 2012 these facilities served almost six thousand clients.

 Due to its geographical position, Spain is one of the countries in the European Union most targeted by international drug traffickers, especially for cannabis and cocaine transit to other European countries.
-According to information from law enforcement agencies, seized cocaine generally originates from the Andean countries of South America and is destined for other European countries; practically all seized cannabis resin comes from territories under Moroccan control; heroin comes from Afghanistan via Turkey and the Balkan route; and synthetic drugs are smuggled into Spain from the Netherlands and Belgium.
-Cannabis is the only substance cultivated in Spain, and there are indications that its production has increased since 2009, and is intended to cover the local demand as well as for trafficking to other EU countries.
+According to information from law enforcement agencies, seized cocaine generally originates from Colombia, Bolivia and Peru, arrives in Spain directly or through other countries of South America, and is destined for other European countries.
+Practically all cannabis resin seized by the Spanish law enforcement bodies comes directly from territories under Moroccan control; however, in recent years a new route has emerged for the trafficking of cannabis products through Libya and Egypt.
+This route circumvents police actions, which are carried out on more traditional trafficking routes.
+Heroin comes from Afghanistan via Turkey and the Balkan route, and arrives in Spain mainly by air.
+Historically, synthetic drugs were mainly smuggled into Spain from the Netherlands and Belgium, while in 2014 there was a large seizure of ecstasy from Bulgaria.
+Cannabis is the only substance cultivated in Spain, and there are indications that its production has increased since 2009, and is intended to supply local demand as well as for trafficking to other European Union countries.

-Data on the number and quantity of drug seizures are reported by the Criminal and Terrorism Intelligence Central Unit at the Ministry of Interior (CITCO).
+Data on the number and quantity of drug seizures are reported by the Criminal and Terrorism Intelligence Central Unit (CITCO) at the Ministry of Interior.
 Overall, the number of drug seizures has increased over the past decade, and cannabis products remain the illicit substances most frequently seized in Spain.
-However, in 2013 the most noticeable increase was reported for the number of amphetamines seizures and quantity of the seized substances.
-A total of 3 412 seizures involved amphetamines, and 370 kg of amphetamine sulphate and 506 986 tablets of the substance were seized.
-In 2013, five laboratories were dismantled in Spain, of which two had been set up for manufacture of amphetamines, two for the secondary extraction of cocaine and one for the production of heroin.
-The quantity of herbal cannabis seized in 2013 was slightly more than in 2012, less than the record high quantity of 17 535 kg seized in 2011 and more than the amounts seized during 1998–2010.
-The quantity of cannabis resin seized indicates a continuous decrease since 2008, with a record low q in 2013 of 319 257 kg.
-In 2013, a total of 176 879 cannabis plants were seized, which is the fifth highest number seized among the EU member states in 2013.
-With regard to cocaine, the total number of seizures and quantities seized were at the level of 2012, with the amounts seized being higher than in 2011, but below the amounts seized before 2010.
-The number of heroin seizures increased slightly in 2013 when compared to 2012, with quantities seized of 291 kg and 282 kg respectively.
-Following an increase in the number of ecstasy tablets seized in 2010 (634 628 tablets), the number of tablets seized fell almost threefold in 2011 (183 028 tablets), slightly increased in 2012 (279 652) and decreased to 154 732 tablets in 2013.
+However, in 2014 the most notable increases were reported in the number of ecstasy seizures and quantity of tablets seized, and the number and quantities of amphetamines seized.
+Thus, in 2014, a total of 3 054 seizures involved ecstasy and 559 221 tablets containing the substance were seized.
+Amphetamine was involved in a total of 4 005 seizures, and 561.544 kg of amphetamine sulphate and 440 539 tablets of the substance were seized.
+In 2014 six laboratories were dismantled in Spain, two of which had been set up to manufacture amphetamines, two for the secondary extraction of cocaine and one for the production of heroin.
+An overall decline in cannabis resin seizures has been noted since 2008; however, in 2014 a total of 379 762 kg of resin was seized, which is more than the 319 257 kg seized in 2013.
+The rise in the quantity of cannabis resin seized is linked to a diversification of its trafficking routes through Egypt and Libya.
+The quantity of herbal cannabis seized in 2014 was 15 174 kg, which is less than the record high quantity of 17 535 kg seized in 2011, but more than the amounts seized during 1998–2010.
+In 2014 a total of 270 741 cannabis plants were seized, which is more than in 2013.
+With regard to cocaine, the total number of seizures and quantities seized were slightly below the level of 2013, indicating a declining trend in cocaine seizures since 2009.
+Further analysis shows a reduction mainly in large and medium seize seizures, while the number of small scale seizures has remained fairly stable in recent years.
+The number of heroin seizures increased slightly in 2014 when compared to 2013, while the quantities seized were smaller (244.44 kg and 282 kg respectively).

-The Law on the Protection of Citizens’ Security (1992) establishes drug consumption in public and illegal possession as serious order offences punishable by administrative sanctions, primarily fines of EUR 300–30 000.
-In 2010 the organic law enacted amendments to the penal code in reference to drug-related provisions.
-Fines are the usual punishment, but the law anticipates that the execution of the fine can be suspended if the person freely attends an official drug treatment programme.
-Spanish law lays down penalties for trafficking in line with the seriousness of the health damages associated with the drugs and any aggravating and mitigating circumstances that may exist, such as selling to minors under 18 or the sale of large quantities.
-Sentences can be between 1–3 years if the drugs do not cause serious health damage, and, in line with the amendments enacted in 2010, up to six years when they do.
+The Law on the Protection of Citizens’ Security (2015), Art.
+36, establishes drug consumption and personal possession in public places as serious order offences punishable by administrative sanctions, primarily fines of EUR 601–30 000.
+For minors, the fine can be suspended if the offender voluntarily attends treatment, rehabilitation or counselling activities.
+Drug trafficking offences and penalties are defined in the Penal Code, Arts.
+368–378.
+Penalty ranges are determined by the seriousness of the health damages associated with the drugs and any aggravating and mitigating circumstances that may exist, such as selling to minors or the sale of large quantities.
+Sentences can be between one and three years if the drugs do not cause serious health damage, and up to six years when they do.
 When aggravating circumstances exist, penalties can be up to 20 years and 3 months in prison.
-In all cases, a fine is also imposed.
-In 2011 the Royal Decree 840 set out a procedure for the suspension of enforcement of prison sentences of five years and less for those sentenced for offences committed due to the use of illicit substances in cases when the offender agrees to participate in a treatment programme.
+In all cases a fine is also imposed, and substances, instruments of crime and profits are confiscated; disqualification from professions is also an option.
+Both legal entities and individuals may be punished.
+Under Art.
+376, prison sentences may be reduced if an offender who was dependent at the time of the crime then successfully completes a detoxification treatment.